Adel St John The Baptist

 3 new tasks have been added plus any outstanding tasks.
 Please can the children do any outstanding tasks and the new tasks.

-Mr Routledge is running a Mathletics Club for children have 9 or more outstanding tasks and for those scoring 50% or less.
+Mr Routledge runs a Mathletics Club for children who have 9 or more outstanding tasks and for those scoring 50% or less.
 I will reassign tasks if children have got 50% or less.
 Mathletics Club is a brilliant opportunity for children to show that they are great mathematicians.

 CEW